kodekloudhub/community-faq/README.md

 |5	|Golang for Beginners|
 |9	|Linux Foundation Certified Systems Administrator - LFCS|

-If you are still having issues, then contact support@kodekloud.com
+If you are still having issues, then contact support@kodekloud.com as we cannot resolve subscription issues on public forums like Slack.

 # Buying the Exam